 Get Treatment For Your Depression

 Employers are not allowed to fire you for a mental health issue, thanks to the American Disability Act, but if you’re unwilling to work with your employer and follow through with treatment, you could still be terminated.
 It can be difficult to admit that you need professional help, but it might come down to a final decision: get professional help or lose your job.
+As relapsing depression is very common.

 More than 80 percent of depressed cases can be treated quickly and effectively, but two-thirds of people don’t receive the treatment they need.
 Treatment can involve medication, psychotherapy, or both.
 If you’re ever uncomfortable or have adverse reactions to a particular treatment, talk to your doctor about doing something different.